Often when I teach an art class, the question about what brushes to use for which type of painting or technique comes up.

 You can also use Sable for oil painting depending on what effect you require, if you wish to see the brush strokes then a bristle brush whether synthetic or hog hair will have the right firmness for that.
 Nylon or synthetic type brushes go somewhere in between, giving that smoother finish but also flexibility and strength to move the paint around easier, especially if you use an impasto technique.

 The main factor for the long life of any artist brushes is good maintenance & cleaning out all of the pigment which tends to collect in the belly of the brush.
 I have often found that even when I think a brush is clean, a good working through of brush soap tends to find some leftover pigment. so I never miss out this step and my brushes have lasted me a lot longer since i started using that.
+I use Da Vinci artist soaps, its worth its weight in gold.
+I can honestly say I've tried everything else, dish detergent, hand soap and even wonder soap, sure they clean the brushes but the difference is that artists soap will also condition the bristles which will help them keep their shape and last a lot longer.

 These days I paint mainly in acrylic and have a favourite range of nylon brushes I prefer to use.
 The nylon brushes are really firm, they keep a good shape and they clean out really well.
 They don’t leave brush marks like a bristle brush does, which is what I prefer for my art.